As a hunter, it is your responsibility to contact the leaseholder or landowner for permission prior to accessing leased or private land.

-The Use Respect program is an initiative of Alberta Environment and Parks and the Alberta Conservation Association.
-Its purpose is to build awareness of the
+The Government of Alberta and the Alberta Conservation Association developed the Use Respect program to raise awareness of the

-rights and responsibilities of recreationists, agricultural leaseholders, and landowners, particularly as they pertain to recreational access to lands.
+rights and responsibilities of recreationists, agricultural leaseholders, and landowners related to recreational access to leased and privately owned land.

 Under the Use Respect program, yellow and green signs will be placed along the fences of potential hunting areas on both

 agricultural Crown lands and privately owned lands.
 These signs will list the contact information of the leaseholder, landowner

 or a designated contact person.
 Remember, you must contact landowners and leaseholders well before you arrive on site to hunt.
 The signs are intended to make it easy for hunters to meet the responsibility of contacting leaseholders or landowners before

 entering onto their lands.
 Although there is a moral obligation to pursue wounded game and a legal requirement to ensure game is retrieved and not wasted or abandoned, these obligations do not override the legal requirement to get permission to enter private land.